How Do I Take Care of My New Lawn?

 Then measure in feet the length x width and divide by 9, this will give you how many yards you will need.
 Get those sprinklers ready!

-Watering tips: Proper watering techniques are a critical part of lawn care.
+Watering tips: are a critical part of lawn care.

 Amount of Fertlizer to buy for your lawn: